 For that fact alone they are tremendously important, but these handloom weavers' properties are important politically.
 The self-employed workers who lived and worked in these properties were about the first of their class to demand greater human rights with anything approaching effective organisation.
 It is no coincidence that the crowd protesting at Peterloo in 1819 was largely composed of handloom weavers demanding the vote and representation in Parliament.

 The Pennine fringes of Greater Manchester make an especially happy hunting ground for weavers houses, but there are plenty of these buildings in the city centre.
 The Grey Horse pub on Portland Street is typical, with the distinctive second floor windows maximising light for the intricate labour of weaving or spinning.
 There’s a row on Liverpool Road too, several with the second floor workshop windows, and again, as with the posher houses round the corner on St John Street, they are being converted back into real homes.

 These modest buildings show that a change was being visited upon the region.
 As stated above, the mechanised industrialised world was knocking hard on the door.
 Up until the late 1700s life had continued for most classes of society pretty much as it had for hundreds of years previously.
-Time as up for all that.
+Time was being called for all that.

-Jonathan Schofield conducts award-winning tours and you can get vouchers for these here, for when the emergency lockdown eases.
+Jonathan Schofield conducts award-winning tours and you can get vouchers for these here.

 Get the latest food & drink news and exclusive offers by email by signing up to our mailing list.
 This is one of the ways that Confidentials remains free to our readers and by signing up you help support our high quality, impartial and knowledgable writers.
 Thank you!